Do Hydrangeas Come Back Year After Year?

 Hydrangeas are relatively low-maintenance plants that can thrive in a variety of climates.
 You know that hydrangeas are popular flowering shrubs known for their large, showy blooms and colorful appearance.

-But, some gardeners may wonder if hydrangeas come back year after year.
+But some gardeners may wonder if hydrangeas come back year after year.
 So today, let me share what I learned about this matter!
 Let’s get started!

-Is Hydrangea Perennials?
+Is Hydrangea a perennial?

 There are two questions to investigate the hydrangea case!
 1. Are hydrangeas perennials?
 2. Do hydrangeas come back year after year?
 Here are the answers from Garden Holmes!

-Are Hydrangeas Perennials Flower?
+Are Hydrangeas Perennial Flowers?

 Yes, hydrangeas are perennial flower species.
 So they will return year after year if properly cared for.
 They typically bloom in the summer and fall.
 Moreover, hydrangeas are hardy in USDA hardiness zones 3 to 9.
 The average hydrangea lives up to 20 years.